clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 ## The Solution

-I ended up deciding to use a combination of the [requestAnimationFrame API](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), React's `useState` and `useEffect` hooks, and D3's [interpolateZoom](https://github.com/d3/d3-interpolate/blob/master/README.md#interpolateZoom) method.
+I ended up deciding to use a combination of the [requestAnimationFrame API](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), React's [useState](https://reactjs.org/docs/hooks-overview.html#state-hook) and [useEffect](https://reactjs.org/docs/hooks-overview.html#effect-hook) hooks, and D3's [interpolateZoom](https://github.com/d3/d3-interpolate/blob/master/README.md#interpolateZoom) method.
 This ended up working quite nicely, and I was pleased with the results.
-Unfortunately due to the confidentiality of the project, I can't show the source code here, so instead I've ported the demo from the [d3.interpolateZoom documentation on Observable.com](https://observablehq.com/@d3/d3-interpolatezoom?collection=@d3/d3-interpolate) written by [Philippe Rivière](https://twitter.com/recifs) (thank you Philippe!) to React in order to demonstrate the technique.
+Unfortunately due to the confidentiality of the project, I can't show the source code here, so instead I've ported the demo from the [d3.interpolateZoom documentation on ObservableHQ.com](https://observablehq.com/@d3/d3-interpolatezoom?collection=@d3/d3-interpolate) written by [Philippe Rivière](https://twitter.com/recifs) (thank you Philippe!) to React in order to demonstrate the technique.

 **_Pssst!_** _If you'd like to skip to the final code, check out [the demo on codesandbox.io](https://codesandbox.io/s/react-d3-animation-with-hooks-wz8cl)._